 But before you choose the one you want, you have to specify your goal.

-The goal you choose will limit the options for your campaign.
-For example, the Welcome Mat option is only available if you select Collect Emails goal.
+The goal you choose will limit the template options you see for your campaign.
+For example, the Welcome Mat option is only available if you select the Collect Emails goal.

-On the other hand, OptinMonster lets you select the campaign type you want right away.
+That’s why OptinMonster allows you to select the campaign type you want right away.